Syllabus

 Deadlines exist so that we can discuss solutions in class.
 Therefore, late work will not be accepted without special permission.
 I am willing to work with you if your circumstances suddenly change.
 Please don't wait until the night before to get started!

 In place of midterm exams, we will have weekly in-class quizzes.
-Each quiz will be about 20 minutes and focus on two chapters of the textbook.
-As shown in the table, you will be quizzed on each pair of chapters twice.
-The first quiz will be given the day after the homework is due.
-A similar quiz on the same material will be given one week later.
-The goal is to improve your score on the second quiz.
-Your score for the chapters will be whichever quiz score is higher.
+Each quiz will be 25 minutes and focus on two chapters of the textbook.
+As shown in the table below, you will be quizzed on each pair of chapters twice.
+A practice quiz (not graded) will be given the day after the homework is due.
+This will give you a sense of what you know and what you need to study.
+A similar quiz (graded) on the same material will be given one week later.
+At the end of the semester, I will drop your lowest quiz score.

 This course is inherently cumulative; each week builds on the prior weeks.
-We will have a two-hour written and programming exam during finals.
+We will have a two-hour written and programming exam during finals week.
 The content and format of the final exam will be similar to the weekly quizzes.

 Your grade in CS 149 will be based on: